aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, conversation or business-to-business (B2B) marketplace or application.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or conversation, among humankind.

-Normally, when a service (person or business), serves another service?
+Normally, when a service (person or business) serves another service (person or business)?
 They do it, through a local forum, customer request or conversation.

 ```bash
 Forum (Food)